davidjarbol/Implementing-Iris-Classification-using-a-QUBO-model-with-D-Wave-s-Ocean-SDK/README.md

 # Implementing-Iris-Classification-using-a-QUBO-model-with-D-Wave-s-Ocean-SDK
 A project on optimal dataset clustering for machine learning training, formulated as a Quadratic Unconstrained Binary Optimization (QUBO) problem and solved using Quantum Annealing and Simulated Quantum Annealing on a D-Wave quantum computer using Ocean SDK.
+This is part of a course at Paris-Saclay University, taught by Jean Sennellart, Chief Product Officer at Quandela, in collaboration with the company.

+**Score**: 19/20 (Highest)

-Language: Python
+**Language**: Python

 ◦ Defined a QUBO problem to minimize intra-cluster distances, with two penalties: one enforcing single-cluster membership per point and the other ensuring balanced cluster sizes.